top of page

 That’s a lot to juggle.
 And it can be isolating for you as these passionate groups sometimes insist that they are the most important – as if success comes from prioritizing one group over another.
 You’ll get advice like “your board comes first” or “it’s all about the team.”

-Of course, the opposite is true.
+The opposite is true.
 Success does not begin with ranking your stakeholders.
 Your work is its most powerful when you strike a balance between the seemingly-competing needs and wants of your stakeholders – when everyone feels engaged, respected, and influential in helping advance the mission.

 Managing this balancing act effectively requires you to: